 - Upholstered cushioned club chair with tufted buttons and minor repairs:$465

-- Recliner with pillow top cushions, seat, skirt, and multiple repairs: $600
+- Recliner with pillow-top cushions, seat, skirt and multiple repairs: $600

-The price of upholstery fabric can "vary wildly," Cope-Hill says, and some luxury upholstery fabrics cost as much as $600/yard.
-Additionally, how many yards of fabric the project takes will also depend on a lot of different factors.
+The price of upholstery fabric can "vary wildly," Cope-Hill says, and some luxury upholstery fabrics cost as much as $600 a yard.
+Additionally, how many yards of fabric the chair takes will also depend on a lot of different factors.

-Basic upholstery fabric: $10/yard and up, depending on the fabric
+- Basic upholstery fabric: $10/yard and up, depending on the fabric

-Velvet upholstery fabric: $15 to $45/yard
+- Velvet upholstery fabric: $15 to $45/yard

-Vinyl for upholstery: $10 to $25/yard
+- Vinyl for upholstery: $10 to $25/yard

-Leather for upholstery: $350 to $400/leather hide
+- Leather for upholstery: $350 to $400/leather hide

 It may be worth the cost to reupholster a piece of furniture, depending on the quality of it, how much you use it and whether it has sentimental value.
-Since new recliners are prices at $1,000 or more, re-upholstering a comfortable-but-threadbare favorite piece of furniture may be more affordable than buying a new one — especially if all that's required is some new fabric and a staple gun.
+Because new recliners are priced at $1,000 or more, reupholstering a comfortable-but-threadbare favorite piece of furniture may be more affordable than buying a new one — especially if all that's required is some new fabric and a staple gun.

-It's important to include photos of the seat cushions, front, and back of the chair so the upholsterer can estimate how much fabric it will require, as well as the labor and additional materials required.
+It's important to include photos of the seat cushions, front and back of the chair, so the upholsterer can estimate how much fabric it will require, as well as the labor and additional materials required.
 The pro also may ask for measurements in order to accurately calculate the amount of fabric you'll need.

 Here are a few tips that can help you reupholster a chair for less:

-- Consider going faux: Have your heart set on leather?
+Have your heart set on leather?
 Purchasing an entire hide may not make financial sense when reupholstering a single piece of furniture, so you may want to consider going with vinyl instead, Cope-Hill says.